 - On your marks – fasten the marker boards securely and check if you have the right type.

-- Secure the load and ensure any container has secondary locking device fitted.
+- Secure the load and ensure any container has a secondary locking device fitted.

 - Hold the line – check that there are no leakages from the brake lines and no bulging, kinking, corrosion or stretching and clear them of any debris.

-- Electrical connections - make sure all electrical connections and wiring is in the correct position to avoid chaffing.
+- Electrical connections - make sure all electrical connections and wiring are in the correct position to avoid chaffing.